OldDognoob/Git-for-Web-Development-Project/README.md

 ## Stretch
 Stretch Review questions:
     1. What is the difference between an inline element and a block element?

+    Block-level elements take up all of the available space within their parent container.

+    Inline elements can exist within block-level elements.

     2. What happens when an element is positioned absolutely?

+    It is positioned automatically to the starting point (top-left corner) of its parent element.

     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width?

     4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default

+     1.The <div> element is a diplay block by default element.
+     2.The <header> element is a diplay block by default element.
+     3.The <footer> element is a diplay block by default element.

+     1. The <button> element is display inline by default element.
+     2. The <input> element is display inline by default element.

+     1. The <span> element is a display inline-block by default element.

     5. In your own words, explain the box model.
 What is the fix for the box model?

+    The box model is the primary layout of everything in the web.
+It describes the layout in rectangular boxes, which every sinlge element is in a box.
+Using the box model, web developers can use a lot of varieties of properties, such as padding, margin, borders to create other pages.
 Stretch Git Tasks
 - [ ] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
 Independently research the following topics to learn more about Git.

   - [ ] Research and understand what a `merge conflict` is and how to resolve it.
+       To resolve a merge conflict caused by competing line changes, you must choose which changes to incorporate from the different branches in a new commit.

+       You must resolve this merge conflict with a new commit before you can merge these branches.
+       1.Open Git Bash.
+       2.Navigate into the local Git repository that has the merge conflict.
+       (cd repository-name).
+       3.Generate a list of the files affected by the merge conflict.
+       4.Open your favorite text editor such as VSCode and navigate to the file that has merge conflicts.
+       5.Search the file for the conflict, to see the beginning of the merge conflict in your file.
+       6.Devcide if you want to keep only your branch's changes, keep only the other branch's changes, or make a brand new change, which may incorporate changes from both branches.
+       7.Add your changes (git add .)
+       8.git commit -m'message initial changes'
+       9.git push origin firstName lastName.

   - [ ] Research the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the master branch.

+   Git pull
+   The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
+   Git Rebase
+   Means changing the base of your branch from one commit to another making it appear as if you'd created your branch from a different commit.
+Internally, Git accomplishes this by creating new commits and applying them to the specified base.
+   Git Merge
+    Means that git merge is  used in conjunction with git checkout for selecting the current branch and git branch -d for deleting the obsolete target branch.

   - [ ] Research the Git commands `reset `, `revert`, `clean`.
 These commands will allow you to go back and amends previous commits you have made.

+     Git Reset

+     Git Revert
+    The git revert command is used for undoing changes to a repository's commit history.
+Other 'undo' commands like, git checkout and git reset , move the HEAD and branch ref pointers to a specified commit.
+Git revert also takes a specified commit, however, git revert does not move ref pointers to this commit.
+     Git Clean
+      Remove only files ignored by git.
+This may be useful to rebuild everything from scratch, but keep manually created files.
+    To remove directories yu follow the steps:
+    1.To remove directories, run git clean -f -d or git clean -fd.
+    2.To remove ignored files, run git clean -f -X or git clean -fX.
+    3.To remove ignored and non-ignored files, run git clean -f -x or git clean -fx.

 - [ ] Research and set up a Graphical User Interface (GUI) Git console.